 - Our tour included marshmallows and bamboo skewers for roasting, however, I have read that some do not – check with your guide.
 If not, you can purchase them at the visitors centre before you set out.

 - If you decide to go sans sticks, know that your first instinct upon reaching the lava field will be to grasp the rocks beneath you to steady yourself.
-Those lava chunks are sharp and potentially hot so it’s best to tuck those abs and try to choose your foot placement carefully, testing each rocks stability before putting your full weight on it.
+Those lava chunks are sharp and potentially hot so it’s best to tuck those abs and try to choose your foot placement carefully, testing the stability of each rock before putting your full weight on it.

 - Take a small day pack with plenty of water, snacks, flashlight/headlamp and a camera.